-On 27 January 2021, MTN announced that it will be donating \$25 million (R370 million) to support the African Union's COVID-19 vaccination programme.
-This has been recognised as an expense and is included in other operating expenses.
-MTN Nigeria donated an additional NGN3 billion (R103 million) as part of the coalition against COVID-19.
+On 27 January 2021, MTN Group Limited announced that it will be donating \$25 million (R370 million) to support the African Union's COVID-19 vaccination programme.
+This has been recognised as an expense and is included in other operating expenses of MTN Mauritius, a subsidiary of the Group.
+MTN Nigeria donated an additional NGN3 billion (R103 million) as part of the Coalition Against COVID-19.